-Back in the late 60s, I was in High School, and chose to write about the Vietnam War, which was still ongoing – it ended in 1975, with the fall of Saigon.
-In those days, I could say I leaned heavily libertarian, by instinct, but I hadn’t yet read much, nor developed it much.
-So I went to the main branch of the Carnegie and borrowed everything I could, and read about half a dozen volumes on Vietnam – a country and a people with a long history.
+I chose to write about the Vietnam War in the late 60s, while it was still ongoing – it ended in 1975, with the fall of Saigon.
+In those days, I could say I leaned heavily libertarian by instinct, but I hadn’t yet read much, nor developed my ideas.
+I went to the main branch of the Carnegie, borrowed everything the had,. and read about half a dozen volumes on Vietnam – a country and a people with a long history.

 We were sold a “domino theory” – if we lost Vietnam, we’d lose other countries to communism, and soon we’d be ringed about by communists.
 I opposed communism then, and still do today.
-I’ve always had a dual view of the matter; as a matter of right, people should be able to make their own decisions about what sort of work to do, what to buy and sell, how to use their own property, and so forth.
-This set of libertarian principles sets me against communism, socialism, and the allegedly “free market” policies of the government of America.
-The second angle is this: government control of these decisions has a strong tendency to hamper the efficiency of any economy.
-Even before reading Rothbard and others, I had an instinctive belief that authoritarianism was good for the authoritarians, but not for those whose decisions were trumped by the authoritarians.
+I’ve always had a dual perspective; as a matter of right, people should be able to make their own decisions about what sort of work to do, what to buy and sell, how to use their own property, and so forth.
+This set of libertarian principles stood firm against communism, socialism, and the allegedly “free market” policies of the government of America.
+My second line of reasoning was this: government control of these decisions has a strong tendency to hamper the efficiency of any economy.
+Even before reading Rothbard and others, I had an instinctive belief that authoritarianism was good for authoritarians, but not for the rest of us, whose decisions were trumped by authoritarians.